Terms & Policies

 13. Indemnification

-Plait will defend Customer from and against any claim by a third party alleging that a Service when used as authorised under this Agreement infringes any Intellectual Property Rights and will indemnify and hold harmless Customer from and against any damages and costs finally awarded against Customer or agreed in settlement by Plait (including reasonable attorneys' fees) resulting from such claim, provided that Plait will have received from Customer: (i) prompt written notice of such claim (but in any event notice in sufficient time for Plait to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defence and settlement (if applicable) of such claim; and (iii) all reasonable necessary cooperation of Customer.
+Plait will defend Customer from and against any claim by a third party alleging that a Service when used as authorized under this Agreement infringes any Intellectual Property Rights and will indemnify and hold harmless Customer from and against any damages and costs finally awarded against Customer or agreed in settlement by Plait (including reasonable attorneys' fees) resulting from such claim, provided that Plait will have received from Customer: (i) prompt written notice of such claim (but in any event notice in sufficient time for Plait to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defense and settlement (if applicable) of such claim; and (iii) all reasonable necessary cooperation of Customer.
 If Customer's use of a Service is (or in Plait's opinion is likely to be) enjoined, if required by settlement or if Plait determines such actions are reasonably necessary to avoid material liability, Plait may, in its sole discretion: (a) substitute substantially functionally similar products or services; (b) procure for Customer the right to continue using such Service; or if (a) and (b) are not commercially reasonable, (c) terminate this Agreement and refund to Customer the fees paid by Customer for the portion of the Subscription Term that was paid by Customer but not rendered by Plait.
-The foregoing indemnification obligation of Plait will not apply: (1) if such Service is modified by any party other than Plait, but solely to the extent the alleged infringement is caused by such modification; (2) if such Service is combined with products or processes not provided by Plait, but solely to the extent the alleged infringement is caused by such combination; (3) to any unauthorised use of such Service; (4) to any action arising as a result of Customer Data or any third-party deliverables or components contained within such Service; (5) to the extent the alleged infringement is not caused by the particular technology or implementation of the Service but instead by features common to any similar product or service; (6) to any action arising from Customer’s use of Third Party Messaging Apps; or (7) if Customer settles or makes any admissions with respect to a claim without Plait's prior written consent.
+The foregoing indemnification obligation of Plait will not apply: (1) if such Service is modified by any party other than Plait, but solely to the extent the alleged infringement is caused by such modification; (2) if such Service is combined with products or processes not provided by Plait, but solely to the extent the alleged infringement is caused by such combination; (3) to any unauthorized use of such Service; (4) to any action arising as a result of Customer Data or any third-party deliverables or components contained within such Service; (5) to the extent the alleged infringement is not caused by the particular technology or implementation of the Service but instead by features common to any similar product or service; (6) to any action arising from Customer’s use of Third Party Messaging Apps; or (7) if Customer settles or makes any admissions with respect to a claim without Plait's prior written consent.
 This section 13 sets forth Plait's and its suppliers' sole liability and Customer's sole and exclusive remedy with respect to any claim of intellectual property infringement.

 14. Confidential Information

 Each party (as "Receiving Party") agrees that all code, inventions, know-how, business, technical and financial information it obtains from the disclosing party ("Disclosing Party") constitute the confidential property of the Disclosing Party ("Confidential Information"), provided that it is identified as confidential at the time of disclosure or should be reasonably known by the Receiving Party to be confidential or proprietary due to the nature of the information disclosed and the circumstances surrounding the disclosure.
 Any Plait Technology, performance information relating to any Service, and the terms and conditions of this Agreement will be deemed Confidential Information of Plait without any marking or further designation.
-Except as expressly authorised herein, the Receiving Party will (1) hold in confidence and not disclose any Confidential Information to third parties and (2) not use Confidential Information for any purpose other than fulfilling its obligations and exercising its rights under this Agreement.
+Except as expressly authorized herein, the Receiving Party will (1) hold in confidence and not disclose any Confidential Information to third parties and (2) not use Confidential Information for any purpose other than fulfilling its obligations and exercising its rights under this Agreement.
 The Receiving Party may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for Plait, the subcontractors referenced in Section 16.8 (Subcontractors)), provided that such representatives are bound to confidentiality obligations no less protective of the Disclosing Party than this Section 14 and that the Receiving Party remains responsible for compliance by any such representative with the terms of this Section 14.
 The Receiving Party's confidentiality obligations will not apply to information that the Receiving Party can document: (i) was rightfully in its possession or known to it prior to receipt of the Confidential Information; (ii) is or has become public knowledge through no fault of the Receiving Party; (iii) is rightfully obtained by the Receiving Party from a third party without breach of any confidentiality obligation; or (iv) is independently developed by employees of the Receiving Party who had no access to such information.
 The Receiving Party may make disclosures to the extent required by law or court order, provided the Receiving Party notifies the Disclosing Party in advance and cooperates in any effort to obtain confidential treatment.
 The Receiving Party acknowledges that disclosure of Confidential Information would cause substantial harm for which damages alone would not be a sufficient remedy, and therefore that upon any such disclosure by the Receiving Party the Disclosing Party will be entitled to seek appropriate equitable relief in addition to whatever other remedies it might have at law.

 15. Publicity